Get to know us and what we stand for!

 Allie Tonks

-Allie is a Radiographer and PhD Candidate who developed the idea of a mentoring program specifically for MRPs while new to Australia.
+Allie is the Chief Radiographer at Blue Mountains Hospital and a USYD PhD Candidate who developed the idea of a mentoring program specifically for MRPs while new to Australia.
 Working together with Fran, the mentoring program was born in 2021 and has continued to grow with an expanding and passionate team behind it.
 Allie is enthusiastic about delivering a service that connects and empowers people at all levels with a range of interests and goals.

 Franziska Jerjen